10 Ways to Spend a Day in Ruston and Lincoln Parish

 Historic sites, award-winning bike trails and spectacular state parks are just a few of the highlights of this north Louisiana destination.

 North Louisiana charm meets outdoor adventure and sweet treats in Lincoln Parish.
 The parish seat, Ruston, is best known as the Peach Capital of Louisiana.
-You can see — and taste — why the city got that name at the Louisiana Peach Festival (held June 21 - 22, 2019), and at the Ruston Farmers Market, held every Saturday in the spring, summer and fall.
+You can see — and taste — why the city got that name at the Louisiana Peach Festival (held each June), and at the Ruston Farmers Market, held every Saturday in the spring, summer and fall.

 Peaches aren't all Lincoln Parish is about, though.
 Historic sites, award-winning bike trails and spectacular state parks are just a few of the other highlights of this north Louisiana destination.